 Submitters' Comments Officer's Responses Concern that the whole of the supermarket was being replaced by a Liquor Store.
-The liquor store is to be accommodated within the approved supermarket with a lettable floor area of approximately $80\text{m}^2$ , leaving in excess of $800\text{m}^2$ of shop area available to the supermarket.
+The liquor store is to be accommodated within the approved supermarket with a lettable floor area of approximately 80m2, leaving in excess of 800m2 of shop area available to the supermarket.
 The proposal does not replace the whole of the supermarket.
 The comment is NOT UPHELD.
 A supermarket is required in the area and an additional liquor outlet is not required.
 The approved supermarket remains.
 Over supply of liquor shops is not a planning consideration.
 The comment is NOT UPHELD.

-Late Submission -

-It is requested that the City refuse this application on the basis that the priority for services at this facility should be for supermarket items rather than liquor items based on a rationale that the Mends Street area already has only limited supermarket services and the area is already well serviced with providers of liquor items.
+Late Submission - It is requested that the City refuse this This submission was received after the nominated closing date.
+The City's Policy P301 'Community Engagement in application on the basis that the priority for services at this facility should be for supermarket items rather than liquor items based on a rationale that the Mends Street area already has only limited supermarket services and the area is already well serviced with providers of liquor items.